 How to Dehydrate Salsa – Dehydrating Salsa, A Step-by-Step Guide

-This is our step-by-step guide on how to dehydrate salsa.
 It’s really easy to do.
-We’ll add or substitute in salsa to many of our day-to-day meals, so it just makes good sense to dehydrate what you use and have it on hand when at the campsite or in the field.
+We’ll add or substitute salsa to many of our day-to-day meals, for example, diced tomatoes.
+So, it just makes good sense to dehydrate what you use every day and have it on hand when at the campsite or in the field.
 It also quickly hydrates if you follow our method below.

 Shown above are eight grams of dehydrated salsa flakes.
-We’ll break up the larger flakes into smaller pieces as we build out our homemade dehydrated camping meals.
-Smaller flakes will reconstitute much faster.
+We'll break up the larger flakes into smaller pieces as we build out our homemade dehydrated camping meals.
+Smaller salsa flakes will reconstitute much faster.

 So, let’s get started dehydrating some salsa.